 This best Vegan Pancakes recipe creates the best light and fluffy pancakes!
 You’ll love this vegan breakfast recipe served with maple syrup, peanut butter, and more!
 Make a double batch of these tasty pancakes and freeze them for easy toaster pancakes too!

-Sometimes there’s nothing better to soothe a winter’s soul than Light and Fluffy Vegan Pancakes.
+Sometimes there’s nothing better to soothe a tattered soul than easy Vegan Pancakes recipe.
 In the spirit of tradition, they can be eaten for breakfast, but why stop there?
 They make a great after-dinner sweet treat, but even the “light” variety of pancakes can leave you feeling a bit heavy.
 So you know what?
 Forgo the dinner and go straight to the pancakes as your evening meal.
 Breakfast for dinner, that’s what I say!

 It’s not as if I’m the first person to invent pancakes for dinner.
 But still the idea of it sounds so thrilling.
 Don’t you think?

 It was a recent reader who pointed out that I hadn’t yet posted a pancake recipe.
 No pancakes?
 That had to be resolved…and quickly.

 Besides, if the weather isn’t exactly perfect.
 I can’t think of anything that works better than pancakes to lift the bad weather blues.
 Well, except for hugs from your kids, and lovin’ from your honey.
 But you know what I mean!

 I’ve loved making simple vegan pancakes from scratch for quite awhile now.
 But when I first started, I wasn’t even certain I could make pancakes vegan.
 It was fun figuring it out and now sharing it with you!